Overburdened with Credit Card Debt? A Personal Story

 How Did it Work Out?

 My first job after graduating from college was with one of the major accounting firms.
-I admit that I got a bit lucky, as I was assigned to an out-of-town engagement for roughly three months, which allowed me to keep my expenses down and helped me pay off my credit cards earlier than planned.
+I admit that I got a bit lucky, as I was assigned to an out-of-town engagement for roughly three months.
+This allowed me to keep my expenses down and helped me pay off my credit cards earlier than planned.

-I also learned my lesson, as I have regularly paid my credit card bills in full ever since, avoiding credit card interest charges.
+I learned my lesson, as I have regularly paid my credit card bills in full ever since.
+By doing this, I have avoided credit card interest charges.
 It took a little longer to pay off my student loans, but the cost associated with those was a lot less.
-I recently wrote a blog about applying for financial aid and scholarships with tips to help manage the process and potentially increase your award.
+I recently wrote a blog about applying for financial aid and scholarships.
+It included tips to help manage the process and potentially increase your award.

 I started saving for retirement when my employer started a 401(k) with a company match — something everyone should take advantage of, if possible.
-It’s important to start saving as soon as we can, as time in the market can be even more important than just being “in” the market.
+It’s important to start saving as soon as possible.
+After all, time in the market can be even more important than just being “in” the market.

 Some Final Thoughts